 When you file for bankruptcy, the automatic stay goes into effect immediately.
 This is the only necessary step.

 Two exceptions to the automatic stay exist, however:

 - If you have one previous bankruptcy case dismissed within the past year: The automatic stay goes into effect for only 30 days after you file your first petition for bankruptcy.

 - If you have two previous bankruptcy cases dismissed within the past year: The automatic stay does not go into effect.

 In order to stop a foreclosure, debtors who fall within the exceptions can file an emergency motion with the bankruptcy court.
 To succeed in this case, they have to prove that previous cases weren’t filed for bad faith purposes.
-If you file for Chapter 7 bankruptcy and then change to Chapter 13 because your income is too high, the automatic stay in place during a Chapter 7 won’t apply.
+If you convert Chapter 7 to Chapter 13 because your income is too high, the automatic stay in place during a Chapter 7 won’t apply.

 What Is the Penalty for Creditors Who Violate the Automatic Stay?